huonw/huonw.github.io/_posts/2020-04-15-worktrees-and-pyenv.md

 The first argument to `add` is the (sibling) directory for the new worktree, and the second optional one is the name of the branch to checkout there (to start with).
 Each of these `stellargraph-...` directories acts like a normal git repository, and all the usual operations like creating or switching branches, committing and stashing work just fine.

-{% include image.html src="worktrees.png" caption="The stylised view of worktrees shows that they all share a single main `.git` folder." %}
+{% include image.html src="worktrees.png" caption="The stylised view of worktrees shows that they all share a single main `.git` folder." alt="a diagram showing the same four repositories as before, except now the remote repository has an arrow only from the .git directory of the local repository 1, while 2 and 3 point to that .git directory" %}

 I use a fixed set of worktrees, numbered from 1 to 5 (at the moment).